converged-computing/metrics-operator/docs/getting_started/custom-resource-definition.md

 ### Spec

 Under the spec, there are several variables to define.
 Descriptions are included below, and we recommend that you look at [examples](https://github.com/converged-computing/metrics-operator/tree/main/examples) in the repository for more.
+Note that the general design takes one or more metrics, and each metric can have additional addons for storage volumes, additional containers, or other addon types.
 Specifically, you must choose ONE of:

- - application
- - storage

-Where an application will be run for some number of pods (completions) and measured by metrics pods (separate pods) OR a storage metric will run directly, and with some number of pods (completions) to bind to the storage and measure.

 ### pods

 The number of pods for an application or storage metric test will correspond with the parallelism of the indexed job (which comes down to pods) for the storage or application JobSet.
 This defaults to 1, meaning we run in a non-indexed mode.
 The indexed mode is determined automatically by this variable, where "1" indicates non-indexed, and >1 is indexed.

-### completions

-When running as an indexed job, indicate the number of successful pods (completions) for the Job to be successful.
-Note that if you set 1, your parallelism will default to 1 too, which isn't ideal.
-I've opened an issue [here](https://github.com/kubernetes-sigs/jobset).

 ### logging